Generalized vortex-model for the inverse cascade of two-dimensional turbulence: Numerical results

 \section{Numerical results}

 We have numerically solved the dynamical system (\ref{model}) in a square periodic domain $L=40$.
+As a consequence of the periodic setting, the velocity kernels in (\ref{model}) have to be modified according to

+where the boxes have been continued periodically, with up to $N=5$ layers of neighboring boxes, which guarantees a sufficient degree of homogeneity.
 The temporal evolution of 200 rotors with an equal number of positive and negative circulations starting from a random initial condition exhibits the formation of a large scale vortical structure via the formation of rotor-clusters.

 A typical time series is exhibited in Fig. \ref{unequal}, for the parameter values ($N=200$, $\Gamma=\pm 2 \pi$, $\gamma=5.$, $D_0=.5$, $L=40$).
-The boxes have been continued periodically, with up to 5 layers of neighboring boxes, which guarantees a sufficient degree of homogeneity.
-The temporal evolution of the system can be quantified by the introduction of a characteristic time scale of the system which is given as the period that a rotor possesses at a fixed distance $D_0$ and is in the following termed as one rotor turnover time $T_R=\frac{\Gamma}{2\pi^2 D_0^2}$, which follows from equation (\ref{phi}).
+The temporal evolution of the system can be quantified by the introduction of a characteristic time scale of the system which is given as the period that a rotor possesses at a fixed distance $D_0$ and is in the following termed as one rotor turnover time $T_R=\frac{\Gamma}{2\pi^2 D_0^2}$, which follows from equation (\ref{Gauss}) for the case of vanishing viscosity.

 As it can be seen from Fig. \ref{unequal}, the clustering of like-signed rotors already occurs within the first 100 rotor turnover times, which means that the separation of the rotors takes place on a relatively short time-scale.
 The temporal evolution of 200 rotors with identical circulations starting from random initial positions of the rotors, is exhibited in Fig. \ref{lattice}.
 A fluctuating lattice of rotor clusters appears and after approximately 1500 rotor turnover times, the system forms a monopole which attracts the remaining rotors.